tekknolagi/tekknolagi.github.com/_posts/2022-11-04-cinder-jit-symbolizer.md

 hundred lines and understood.
 Hopefully it's reusable.
 Let me know what weird bugs you run into if you use it.

+This isn't meant to be fast.
+I have no idea how very slow it is.
+Please don't tell me.
+I added a cache so I wouldn't have to think about it too hard.
+The thought is that once a symbol is looked up, it will likely be looked up again in dumps of a future compiler pass.

 It's going to be a minute before I go spelunking through ELF again.

 ## Similar work